 I create short 1-2 mins videos on tips or actions that people can take after watching the videos.
 This gives me very targeted audience and more traffic and conversions.

 Google+, Facebook and Triberr drive a lot of traffic to us.
 On social media, you should check which kind of posts get the most reactions from people.
 Try to know their interests and liking.
 Use videos, Gif and attractive images to increase the engagement.
 Be consistent; posting times also matter.
 Keep all these in mind and experiment continuously till you get the best results.

 Social Media has evolved so much.
 Today big companies want to promote their products and services through social networking sites.
-For bloggers Social media sites are place to increase their networking and social branding.
+For bloggers, Social media sites are the places to increase their networking and social branding.

 - It helps me to get targeted traffic for my offers and marketing campaigns.

 - It helps me to make my email list bigger.

 - It helps me to increase my conversions rates and leads.

 - It helps me to increase my brand recognition.